 Here are some of the wines that stood out at a recent wine tasting featuring the wines of Uruguay

 Starting with the superb Artesana Rosé of Tannat, Winery owner Leslie Fellows fell in love with Uruguay and the wines.
-She is the only American winery owner in Uruguay, and her winemaker is a woman making Artesana a winery with the feminine touch.
+She is the only American winery owner in Uruguay, and her winemaker is a woman making Artesana a winery with a feminine touch.
 Located in the Calelones region, Artesana is the only winery in Uruguay that grows Zinfandel.
-The Rosé is bright, fresh, and easy drinking.
-The 2015 Tannat, Merlot and Zinfandel blend is perfumed, and fruit-forward but the Zinfandel with its peppery qualities adds a new dimension to the Tannat.
+The Rosé is bright, fresh, and easy to drink.
+The 2015 Tannat, Merlot, and Zinfandel blend is perfumed and fruit-forward, but the Zinfandel, with its peppery qualities, adds a new dimension to the Tannat.

 Moving to a more masculine red was the Finca Narbona Luz de Luna Tannat from the San José region.
-This Tannat is a bigger meatier wine more fruit-forward and jammy.
-It is a non-vintage wine as it combines Tannat grapes from 2010, 2011 and 2012.
+This Tannat is a bigger, meatier wine, more fruit-forward and jammy.
+It is a non-vintage wine combining Tannat grapes from 2010, 2011, and 2012.

-The 2013 Montes Toscanini Criado en Roble is another wine that represents the Calelones area.
-This winery, in its 4th generation, takes a new world approach to their wines.
+The 2013 Montes Toscanini Criado en Roble is another wine representing the Calelones area.
+This winery, in its 4th generation, takes a new-world approach to its wines.
 One finds violets on the nose and a balanced wine that is bigger and more fruit-forward.

 Viñedo de Los Vientos